techhifzu/MultiSSH/README.md

 # MultiSSH
-MultiSSH is a systems administration tool that runs Linux/Unix commands on multiple ssh servers, it is a lightweight tool that is easy to setup and use.
+MultiSSH is a systems administration tool that runs Linux/Unix commands on multiple ssh servers, it is a lightweight command line tool that is easy to setup and use.
+It is designed to be easily used in scripts or standalone.

 Setup
 -----